basho/basho_docs/source/riak/tutorials/querying/Riak-Search.md

 ### Replication

-A search index has an @n_val@ setting that determines how many copies of the data exist.
+A search index has an `n_val` setting that determines how many copies of the data exist.
 Copies are written across different partitions located on different physical nodes.

 The underlying data for Riak Search lives in Riak KV and replicates in precisely the same manner.
 However, the Search index, created from the underlying data, replicates differently for technical reasons.